ihincks/qiskit-rfcs/0015-estimator-interface.md

         ...
 ```

-Migrating to using `Task`s would involve deprecating this behavior in XXX phases.
+Migrating to using `Task`s would be relatively straightforward, broken into two phases.

 ### Deprecation Phase 1